Frequently Asked Questions (FAQ)

 A: In order to field the most competitive teams and allow for players to compete and develop with teammates of the same skill level, the Black team is selected by the coaches during tryouts as the players with a higher skill level.
 Consideration also goes into making a well-rounded and cohesive team that plays well together.
 Team size will typically be between 8-10 players.

-*Note: At the 2nd, 3rd and 4th Grade Level we utilize the first couple weeks of practice to evaluate the players and then make both teams as even as possible.
-(4th Grade Girls are testing out a new approach in 2017/18 where the Black Team will be a Tournament team and the Silver Team will be a League Team.
-This is based on Commitment Level and Skill Level)
+*Note: At the 2nd, and 3rd Grade Level we utilize the first couple weeks of practice to evaluate the players and then make both teams as even as possible.

 4. Do the Black and Silver teams practice or compete against each other?

-A: We encourage the teams of the same grade level to practice and scrimmage against each other.
+A: We encourage the teams of the same grade level to practice with and scrimmage against each other periodically.
 The teams may also play against each other if they happen to enter the same tournament.

 5. How many games will each team play?